htquanq/CTFWriteups/TUCTF/CookieHarrelson/writeup.md

 First I tried `bHM%3D`, server will return a cookie look like this `Y2F0IGluZGV4LnR4dCAjbHM%3D` which equals to `cat index.txt #ls`.

-Hmmm our command is commented out :( But i got a trick to bypass this.
+Hmmm our command is commented out :angry: But i got a trick to bypass this :clap:

 # Trick
 Command in linux will be executed line by line which mean if we got